 See section 3, above.
-The postholder is managerially accountable for the use of resources to their Clinical Director (for OH, Head of Service, Director of Human Resources) and professionally accountable to the Chief Medical Officer.
+The postholder is managerially accountable for the use of resources to their Clinical Director and professionally accountable to the Chief Medical Officer through Clinical Directors.
 This may be amended in the light of the Trust's management arrangements.